sotoblanco/BTC_Price_Prediction/README.md

 We split the market hours into day and night:

-Day means the price between 9:00 to 16:59 EST
+Day means the price between 9:00 to 16:59 UTC-4
-Night means the price between 17:00 to 8:59 EST
+Night means the price between 17:00 to 8:59 UTC-4

 For each split (Day and night) we obtain the **high**, **low**, **open** (first) and **close** (last) price of the session